aammd/MS_computational_ecology_opinion/reviews.md

 readers will make from lines 108-121 on page 5 is that sometimes the L-V model is 'good' and sometimes it is 'bad'.

-> We do hope that this is the message readers will get from this paragraph.
+> We do hope that "models are sometines good and sometimes bad" is the message
+> readers will get from this paragraph.
 In
-> fact, we have added a reference to an instructive (and quite amusing) paper by
+> fact, we have added a reference to an instructive (and amusing) paper by
 > Gilpin, that shows the dangers of not being cautious enough when applying
 > mathematical models to empirical systems.